seetha023213/PRHark/README.md

 2) Run the application from Eclipse/any java IDE
 Prerequisite: JDK 1.8 , Eclipse/Any java IDE ,maven(if IDE does not come with one)
-1. Run as maven install
+a.
+Run as maven install
-2. Run the application.java file(it has main method(Spring boot) which loads the application with an inbuilt tomcat)
+b.
+Run the application.java file(it has main method(Spring boot) which loads the application with an inbuilt tomcat)